mesosphere/dcos-docs-site/pages/1.12/installing/production/uninstalling/index.md

 Before running the script you should ensure that the cluster no longer requires this agent.

-- If the node is a Master, ensure that there are at least 3 other masters in the cluster up and healthy before uninstalling
+- If the node is a Master, ensure that there are at least 3 other masters in the cluster up and healthy before uninstalling.

 - If the node is a Private or Public Agent, ensure that all tasks have been redeployed elsewhere.
 Ensure that there are no persistent volumes containing data needed for services in the cluster.

 # Uninstalling DC/OS

 1. Download the script.
-You can download the script [here](http://downloads.mesosphere.com/dcos-uninstall/uninstall.sh)
+You can download the script [here](http://downloads.mesosphere.com/dcos-uninstall/uninstall.sh).
 1. Make it executable:

     ```bash